hollenstein/maspy/doc/source/psms.rst

                            )

-It is also possible to calculate the exact mass for all ``Sii`` elements of the specified specfiles by using the function :func:`SiContainer.calcMz()
+It is also possible to calculate the exact mass for all ``Sii`` elements of the specified specfiles by using the function :func:`SiiContainer.calcMz()
 <maspy.core.SiiContainer.calcMz()>`.
 The calculated mass to charge ratio is
 written to the attribute ``.excMz``. ::